12 balls puzzle: You have 12 balls identical in looks with one fake

 No time limit for this one as well as no solution from us.
 It's only for you, if you are curious.

-Solution to the 12 balls puzzle with 1 fake ball
+Solution to the 12 balls puzzle

 To decide the first weigh combination, apply how best to divide and conquer strategy and use principle of symmetry